Okanagan School of the Arts may cease operations - BC Local News

 She added maintenance and upgrades, in addition to the more than a million dollars in grants that have gone into the 30,000-square-foot building, have and would likely continue to strain the OSA’s financial resources.

-“Just to get the boilers so we can get heat on in different rooms at different times is a $10,000 investment, we have to replace the windows and that’s another $800,000 and we’re going to need a new roof because of leaks, there’s fire suppression, it still works but it needs to be upgraded, this little organization can’t do it,” said Krebs.
+“Just to get the boilers so we can get heat on in different rooms at different times is a $10,000 investment.
+We have to replace the windows and that’s another $800,000.
+We’re going to need a new roof because of leaks, there’s fire suppression, it still works but it needs to be upgraded.
+This little organization can’t do it,” said Krebs.

 According to superintendent Wendy Hyer of School District 67, leasing the building to OSA for a dollar a year came with the understanding maintenance is the responsibility of the lessee.

 “If the decision (by the OSA Society) is to terminate the lease we would work with them to facilitate that decision,” said Hyer, adding the district has not explored options of any capital works projects for the Shatford.
-“They (capital works) have to be approved by the Ministry of Education and we have a number of facility needs in our schools so I wouldn’t be optimistic that the ministry would approve capital dollars for a building that’s not used for educational purposes.”
+“They (capital works) have to be approved by the Ministry of Education.
+We have a number of facility needs in our schools, so I wouldn’t be optimistic that the ministry would approve capital dollars for a building that’s not used for educational purposes.”

 The March 21 meeting of the OSA membership is at 6 p.m. at the Shatford Centre.